 The ideal leader must imitate God in his leadership, relating to his followers with kindness, judgment, and charity.

-By contrast, the leadership style evoked by Spinoza (SAL) is based on three distinct elements.
-SAL is non-hierarchical.
-It does not require obedience from its followers, and it emphasizes the mutual enjoyment of leaders and followers (Hoch, 2022; Munro & Thanem, 2018; Munro & Thanem, 2020).
-Contrary to views that emphasize the leader, depicting him as a perfected individual (Aksoy, 2021) who excels as a leader by virtue of his personality, Spinoza highlights the benefits of shared decisions in a society of free and intelligent people capable of establishing their own laws.
-Freedom, of which Spinoza is one of the great representatives, has moral and existential characteristics, but it is no less reflected in the political sphere; freedom in the political sense is based on a general partnership in decision-making (Dumitrescu, 2018).
+Unlike the hierarchical paradigm, on which Maimonides bases his concept of leadership, the leadership style of Spinoza’s Affective Leadership (SAL) model is based on three distinct elements.
+SAL is non-hierarchical: It does not require obedience from its followers, and it emphasizes the mutual enjoyment of leaders and followers (Hoch, 2022; Munro & Thanem, 2018; Munro & Thanem, 2020).
+Contrary to views that emphasize the leader, depicting them as a perfected individual (Aksoy, 2021) who excels as a leader by virtue of their personality, Spinoza highlighted the benefits of shared decisions in a society of free and intelligent people who are capable of establishing their own laws (Steinberg, J. (2009).
+Spinoza on civil liberation.
+Journal of the History of Philosophy, 47(1), 35-58.
+Lærke, M. (2021).
+Spinoza and the Freedom of Philosophizing.
+Oxford University Press, USA.
+Kisner, M. J. (2011).
+Spinoza on human freedom: Reason, autonomy and the good life.
+Cambridge University Press).
+Individual freedom, of which Spinoza is one of the great proponents, has moral and existential characteristics, but it is no less reflected in the political sphere; freedom in the political sense is based on a general partnership in decision-making (for Spinoza freedom is pursued as a life in accordance with reason, within a society that works for common benefits (see Ethics, 4, sentence 73; Steinberg, J. (2009).
+Spinoza on civil liberation.
+Journal of the History of Philosophy, 47(1), 35-58) Dumitrescu, 2018).

-Spinoza’s leadership ideal, which is part of a broader metaphysical concept, may be found
+Spinoza’s leadership ideal, which is part of a broader metaphysical concept, is found

 at the end of the second part of the Ethics: